DataDog/hiring-engineers/answers.md

 * **Answers**:
 * used https://docs.datadoghq.com/dashboards/guide/timeboard-api-doc/?tab=bash
  used the example timebaord shell script to wrap around curl and set my api and app keys up, and then build 3 graphs into the heroku timeboard from the my_metric setup in the my_metric.py custom agent check with random values, then edited the dashboards according to the alert timeframe.
-Anomaly is displaying basic algorithm, and deviation of 3 from the heroku my_metric set earlier in the exerchise.
+Anomaly is displaying basic algorithm, and deviation of 3 from the heroku my_metric set earlier in the exercise.

  * timeboard
   <img alt="answers-heroku.timeboard.png" src="assets/answers-heroku.timeboard.png" width="" height="" >